 P Visa to the United States

 Interested in receiving your P Visa to the United States?
-Count on Pilkington Law Firm to help you with your case.
+Count on Pilkington Immigration to help you with your case.

 The P-1 classification applies to individuals coming to the U.S. temporarily to perform at a specific athletic competition as an athlete, individually or as part of a group or team, at an internationally recognized level of performance.